-There are many styles of sharpener available, some of them more suitable than others, but they all work on the same basic principle – grinding away surplus metal to restore the correct blade cross section.
+There are many styles of sharpener available, some of them more suitable than others, but they all work on the same basic principle – grinding away surplus metal to restore the correct blade cross-section.
 Here are the main types:

 The ability to switch between coarse and fine abrasives is a real advantage.
-A coarse stone or rod will remove metal faster; it’s ideal for quickly restoring a really blunt knife, or reworking minor damage like chips or nicks.
+A coarse stone or rod will remove metal faster; it’s ideal for quickly restoring a really blunt knife or reworking minor damage like chips or nicks.

 Coarse abrasives leave a slightly ragged edge though, so the knife won’t cut as cleanly.
 That’s where a finer grade comes in, polishing out the roughness to leave a perfect grind.
 All the best sharpening systems offer this option – and often more.
-Let’s look at the best ways to keep your favorite knife as sharp as the day it came out the box.
+Let’s look at the best ways to keep your favorite knife as sharp as the day it came out of the box.

 Features At A Glance:

-The KFS Knife Sharpening System comes in a neat plastic case with retaining foam liner.
+The KFS Knife Sharpening System comes in a neat plastic case with a retaining foam liner.
 There’s a lot in there, plus space for optional accessories, but the heart of the system is the knife holder.
 This is a tough steel frame mounted on a wooden pistol grip, with a set of jaws at one side to hold the blade.
 The other main component is the sharpening assembly, which consists of a guide rod and a stone holder.